About

 About Lucy Rose

 Lucy Rose is a yoga teacher and women’s advocate.
-In her day-to-day job she supports women and children who have been victims of domestic abuse.
-Outside of this work, Lucy supports women experiencing Hypothalamic Amenorrhea (HA) with feminine yoga practices.
+In her day job Lucy works for a women's refuge charity.
+Outside of this, she supports women experiencing Hypothalamic Amenorrhea (HA) with feminine yoga practices.
 After completing her 350 Yoga Teacher Training in Melbourne, Lucy went on to study Level 1 and 2 Yoga for Fertility Training with the feminine yoga school Bliss Baby Yoga, based in Byron Bay, Australia.

-In her early twenties, Lucy engaged in disordered behaviours around eating and pushed her body through intense exercise.
+In her early twenties, Lucy engaged in disordered eating behaviours and pushed her body through intense exercise.
 She disconnected from her feminine core, seeking gratification from others based on her external looks, trying to meet the societal expectations of the “female body”.

 As a result of this, Lucy suffered from HA and didn’t experience a menstrual bleed for over 3 years.
 Alongside other significant lifestyle changes, finding a feminine yoga practice introduced Lucy to nourishing her body rather than punishing it.

 With her supportive presence, Lucy helps women reclaim their cyclical nature, introducing them to a yoga practice that is woman and healing centred.
-Lucy lived in Australia for over 5 years, but returned to London at the beginning of 2025, where she is originally from.
+Lucy is currently based in London, UK.

 Why I created this support network and what it means to me, from the founder Lucy Rose: